ros2/ros2_documentation/source/Tutorials/Advanced/Simulators/Webots.rst

 In particular, :doc:`../../Beginner-CLI-Tools/Introducing-Turtlesim/Introducing-Turtlesim`, :doc:`../../Beginner-CLI-Tools/Understanding-ROS2-Topics/Understanding-ROS2-Topics`, :doc:`../../Beginner-Client-Libraries/Creating-A-Workspace/Creating-A-Workspace`, :doc:`../../Beginner-Client-Libraries/Creating-Your-First-ROS2-Package` and :doc:`../../Intermediate/Launch/Creating-Launch-Files` are useful prerequisites.
 Finally, you will need to install ``webots_ros2_driver`` from a terminal with the following commands.
 On Windows, a WSL environment should be configured and used to execute commands.
-These `instructions <https://github.com/cyberbotics/webots_ros2/wiki/Build-and-Install#windows>`_ explain how to setup such installation.
+This `page <https://github.com/cyberbotics/webots_ros2/wiki/Build-and-Install#windows>`_ explains how to setup such installation.

 .. code-block:: console